 When comparing different companies, there are a few things you should consider.
-First, you should determine the cost of the advance.
-In addition, you should find out the factor rate, which will determine the portion of your credit card sales that will be used to remit the cash advance.
+First, you should determine the cost of the advance and the factor rate.

-Doing your research is important because the differences between funders can make a major impact.
-In addition, if you don’t meet a provider’s minimum requirements, it will be a waste of your time to apply now.
+Conducting research is important because the differences between funders can make a major impact.
+In addition, if you don’t meet a provider’s minimum requirements, it’ll be a waste of your time to apply.

 Step Two: Work with an Approved Credit Card Processor

 To secure a merchant cash advance, prospective providers will need to know that you’re able to fulfill your obligations.
-Because the payments will be made automatically through your credit card processor, it is necessary to ensure that your credit card processor is approved by the funder.
+Because the payments are made automatically through your credit card processor, you should ensure that your credit card processor is approved.

-If you’re hoping to keep your current credit card processor, you may want to ask them if they have a working relationship with merchant funding providers.
-However, many businesses prefer to instead find a merchant cash advance company first and then switch their credit card processor if needed.
+To keep your current credit card processor, you should ask them if they have a working relationship with merchant funding providers.
+However, many business owners prefer to select a cash advance provider first and then switch their credit card processor if needed.

 Step Three: Submit an Application

-One of the best things about merchant cash advances is that the application is usually much easier than a traditional bank loan’s process.
-If you have accurate and well-organized financial records, applying for a merchant cash advance is fairly straightforward.
+One of the best things about cash advances is that the application is easier than a traditional bank loan’s application.
+If you have accurate and organized financial records, applying for a merchant cash advance is fairly straightforward.

 Step Four: Review the Prospective Contract

-Even if your business has existed for a short amount of time or has only generated a few thousand dollars in revenue, you may still be able to qualify for a merchant cash advance.
-However—as is the case with all financial contracts—once you receive the contract, it is important to review the details.
+Even if you’re a new business owner, you may still be able to qualify for a merchant cash advance.
+However, as is the case with all financial contracts, once you receive the contract, it is important to review the details.

 Your merchant cash advance contract will detail the amount you’re expected to remit.
 It will also specify any penalties associated with defaulting on the lender’s requirements.
-If after reading the contract, you still believe a merchant cash advance is right for your business, then you will be ready to sign the contract!
+One you review the contract, you can finalize the process and receive your lump sum financing!

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.